 Which just raised more questions.
 Tomal had never told his parents about Synda until after the pageant—but why not?
-If they were okay with Daria, wouldn’t they have been fine with a respectable Dunmer girl?
-She didn’t know how to voice these questions without seeming rude, so she asked Tomal instead.
+If they were okay with Daria, wouldn’t they have been even more okay with a respectable Dunmer girl?
+She didn’t know how to voice these questions to them without seeming rude, so she asked Tomal.

 “Dating is tricky when you’re in a family like mine, Daria,” he said.

 “Tough to choose from all the eligible young Dunmer maidens throwing themselves at your feet?”

 A flicker of annoyance crossed his face.
 “There’s a lot at stake.
 Once the family knows about a relationship, they’re going to start making business arrangements—because, on some level, that’s what any marriage would be.”